-It occurred to me to use the simple technique I have used many times to make a little path around that big mountain of resistance.
+It occurred to me to use the simple technique I’ve used many times to make a little path around that big mountain of resistance.
 That technique, which I call “starter,” is to just make a start.
 Do some tiny part of the task.

 How It Works

-A small start usually leads to doing more than you planned, but even if it doesn’t, you will get something done and you will be more likely to do another part sooner than later.
+A small start usually leads to doing more than you planned, but even if it doesn’t, you’ll get something done and you’ll be more likely to do another part sooner than later.
 Even doing little bits at a time will lead to finishing a big project.

 When you make a start, however small, you shift your internal energy from resistance to flow.